ricomariani/CG-SQL-author/docs/user_guide/09_statements_summary_and_error_checking.md

 ```

 The part after the `AS` is used by CQL as a table declaration for the
 virtual table.
-The grammar for that is exactly the same as a normal
+The grammar for that section is exactly the same as a normal
 `CREATE TABLE` statement.
 However, that part is not transmitted to
-SQLite; when the table is created, SQLite sees only the part it cares
+SQLite.
+When the virtual table is created, SQLite sees only the part it cares
 about, which is the part before the `AS`.

 In order to have strict parsing rules, the module arguments follow one
 of these forms:

-1. no arguments at all
+1. no arguments at all, or
-2. a list of identifiers, constants, and parenthesized sublists, just like in the `@attribute` form
+2. a list of identifiers, constants, and parenthesized sub-lists, just like in the `@attribute` form, or
 3. the words `arguments following`